 The lack of structural support for a team and collaboration can diminish any effort to help a workgroup become a team.
-For example, if executives are compensated solely for their sole effort, there is little motivation to function as a collaborative team.
+For example, if executives are compensated solely for their individual effort, there is little motivation to function as a collaborative team.
 Another example of a critical organizational structure is performance standards.
 Organizations that embed expectations of success for both business goals and demonstration of core competencies (e.g., collaboration, communication, etc.) provide a compelling incentive for members of the senior leadership team to collaborate.

 In the vignette noted in the last question, the CEO did raise the issue of the CMOs resistance to him directly.
 However, there were no implications regarding negative impacts on his performance appraisal.
 As a result, the resistant behavior continued.

 I rarely take on a team building client if I don’t believe an executive can reflect on how their behavior may contribute to the lack of collaboration on a team.
 This behavior can be explicit, such as verbally criticizing the ideas of team members in an open forum, as well as non-verbally such as when an executive rolls her eyes when team members share their proposals.